The Ultimate Guide to Countertop Materials for Home Renovations: Pros and Cons

 • Cost: This can be expensive, particularly for custom installations.

-• Noise: Can be noisy when objects are placed on it.
+• Noise: It can be noisy when objects are placed on it.

 Minimalist workspace